 Most people will only get mono once, but the infection can make a comeback in rare cases.

 Mono is a viral infection that causes symptoms like fatigue, swollen lymph nodes, and a severe sore throat.
-These symptoms usually get better within two to four weeks.
+These symptoms get better within two to four weeks.
 Sometimes, fatigue and other symptoms may continue for three to six months or more.